NYU-CSO/recitation/r5/README.md

 Compile the above program `gcc -Og -g main.c` and run gdb by typing `gdb ./a.out`.
 Learn to use the following GDB commands:

-- `disass <func>` disassembles a given function or memory address
+- `disass <func>` disassembles a given function or memory address.
+When running `disass` without arguments, it disassembles the current function.
-- `disass` disassembles the current function (an arrow on the left-hand side shows the next instruction to be executed)
-- `x/i <address>` examines the address
+- `x/i <address>` prints the content of the address as an assembly instruction.
-- `p/x $rax` prints the %rax register. you can print out other registers too. e.g. `p/x $rip`
+- `p/x $rax` prints the %rax register. you can print out other registers too. e.g. `p/x $rip`.
+Yup, use the `$` prefix instead of `%` prefix.
+It's annoying, i know.
 - `info registers` prints out the current values of all registers and the condition codes (see under eflags)
 - `nexti` executes the next assembly instruction (`next` executes the next C statement)
 - `break <func>` causes the debugger to stop when a given function is entered.